cosmos/ibc/spec/ics-024-host-requirements/README.md

 type currentTimestamp = () => uint64
 ```

+In order for timestamps to be used safely in timeouts, timestamps in subsequent headers MUST be non-decreasing.

 ### Port system

 Host state machines MUST implement a port system, where the IBC handler can allow different modules in the host state machine to bind to uniquely named ports.
 Ports are identified by an `Identifier`.